Armistice and axe murders: Korea's DMZ summit site full of diplomatic, military history

 Reducing the military presence along the border is a key part of South Korea’s plan to reduce tensions and eventually ink a peace deal with the North, Moon Chung-in, a special advisor to Moon for foreign affairs and security, said on Thursday.

-“What President Moon has in mind is how to demilitarize the demilitarised zone.
-Because now we have a demilitarised zone that is heavily militarised.
+“What President Moon has in mind is how to demilitarize the demilitarized zone.
+Because now we have a demilitarized zone that is heavily militarized.
 It’s nonsensical.”

-(Reporting by Hyonhee Shin; Additional reporting by Ju-min Park, Josh Smith and Christine Kim; Editing by Lincoln Feast.)
+Reporting by Hyonhee Shin; Additional reporting by Ju-min Park, Josh Smith and Christine Kim; Editing by Lincoln Feast.